Updated: Jul 13

 There are a variety of options:

 - Zona wet/Dry Polishing Papers

-Liquid Diamonds and ArtWorks Resin resin are both hard curing resins.
-If you're using a resin that can be dented with a fingernail, or softens with body heat or in a warmer temperature, it is not a hard curing resin.
-Liquid Diamonds and ArtWorks Resin resin are hard curing resins.
+Most of our resins are hard curing resins.
+If you're using a resin that can be dented with a fingernail, or softens with body heat, or gets bendy or soft in a warmer temperature, it is not a hard curing resin (the Shore Hardness rating for each resin should be available from epoxy resin manufacturers).

 You have to sand to a fine grit first.
 Ideally you need to get rid of any scratches seen to the eye, before starting to polish.
 Work down the grits to around 2500/3000 then start polishing.
 Make sure scratches from previous grit are gone before moving to next grit.
 Wet/dry sand paper (or zona papers) is ideal for these projects.